mbabynames search ✿

 Kingston Finn

-Kingston ("noble and strong") with Finn ("fair").
+Kingston ("king's town") with Finn ("fair").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Kingston ends on a nasal sound.
 Finn's opening F avoids any muddiness.

 Kingston Stone

-The meaning of Kingston is "noble and strong"; Stone is "stone".
+The meaning of Kingston is "king's town"; Stone is "stone".
 There is a natural balance between the two.
 Stone (1 syllable) provides a firm close after the longer Kingston.

 Kingston Lane

-The meaning of Kingston is "noble and strong"; Lane is "narrow path".
+The meaning of Kingston is "king's town"; Lane is "narrow path".
 There is a natural balance between the two.
 Kingston ends on a nasal sound.
 Lane's opening L avoids any muddiness.

 Kingston Dean